GuangLightman/vimrc/README.md

+This is a repo forked from amix's great work [vimrc](https://github.com/amix/vimrc).
+I have adapted a few files for my own preference.
+If you are interested, please go to the original work[vimrc](https://github.com/amix/vimrc).

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.